aws-neuron/aws-neuron-sdk/general/arch/neuron-hardware/trainium.rst

 Trainium Architecture
 ----------------------

-At the heart of the Trn1 instance are 16 x Trainium devices (each Trainium include 2 x :ref:`NeuronCore-v2 <neuroncores-v2-arch>`).
+At the heart of the Trn1 instance are 16 x Trainium chips (each Trainium include 2 x :ref:`NeuronCore-v2 <neuroncores-v2-arch>`).
 Trainium is the second generation purpose-built Machine Learning accelerator from AWS.
-The Trainium device architecture is depicted below:
+The Trainium chip architecture is depicted below:

 .. image:: /images/trainium-neurondevice.png

-Each Trainium device consists of:
+Each Trainium chip consists of:

 +----------------------------------+----------------------------------+
 | Compute                          | Two :ref:`NeuronCore-v2          |